Singam: Casting

 Devi Sri Prasad was chosen as the music director, thus becoming his third venture with Suriya.
 Suriya was revealed to play a police officer in the film, the second time in his career after Kaakha Kaakha.
 Anushka was chosen to play the female lead after her second Tamil film Vettaikaaran.
 Priyan was chosen as the lead camera man and V.T.
 Vijayan as the editor.

 Filming

 After completing Seval, Hari joined the cast and crew to start the filming in 2009.
 The shooting began in Thirunelveli district and was carried on in southern parts of Tamil Nadu.
-A scene from the song "Stole my Heart" was shot in Muscat Park that was choreographed by Brindha and produced by Renny Johnson who was also a co line producer of the movie.
+A scene from the song "Stole my Heart" was shot in Creek Park in Dubai that was choreographed by Brinda.
 Afterwards, some scenes where shot in Karnataka.
 The main scenes were shot in Thiruvanmiyur, Chennai.
 During December, Hari announced that the film wouldn't have a formal audio launch as per his previous films and that the shooting would get over quickly.
 The trailers were released on 24 February.
 Sun Pictures acquired the distribution rights, and Sony Music bought the music for a hefty price.